ACTCollaboration/DR4_DR5_Notebooks/ReadMe.md

 The above will pull all of the data products with the exception of the full-resolution, full-size coadded maps due to the size of these files.
 Therefore, for the coadded map we automatically provide smaller versions (a full-res, smaller-footprint-cutout, and a low-res, full-size-footprint version); however, you can also get the full map from the LAMBDA website if you wish to use that.
 You would need the file:

 	"act_planck_dr4.01_s08s16_AA_f150_night_map.fits"

-The full list of ACT DR4 data products can be found on LAMBDA [here](https://lambda.gsfc.nasa.gov/product/act/).

-For questions or comments pertaining to these notebooks please reach out to our help desk at act_notebooks@googlegroups.com.

 ### Installing packages
 We highly recommend working entirely within a conda environment to manage packages.
-If that is not possible for you, most notebooks should remain functional, with the exception of [Section 8](Section_8_power_spectra_part_2.ipynb), see below.
+If that is not possible for you, you should still be able to install all dependencies.

 Most of the packages required to run the notebooks have well documented installation procedures, available on their websites ([Healpy](https://healpy.readthedocs.io/en/latest/), [getdist](https://getdist.readthedocs.io/en/latest/), [astropy](https://docs.astropy.org/en/stable/), [CAMB](https://camb.readthedocs.io/en/latest/index.html), [matplotlib](https://matplotlib.org/), [numpy](https://numpy.org/), [pandas](https://pandas.pydata.org/), [scipy](https://www.scipy.org/)).
 For proprietary packages ([Pixell](https://github.com/simonsobs/pixell/), [pyactlike](https://github.com/Collaboration/pyactlike), [nawrapper](https://github.com/xzackli/nawrapper)), you can navigate to the ReadMe of the repositories and follow their installation documentation; or, we have reproduced it for you here:

 1) Pixell

-	- Install all dependencies listed [here](https://github.com/simonsobs/pixell/#dependencies)
+	- Install all `Pixell` dependencies [listed here](https://github.com/simonsobs/pixell/#dependencies)
 	- Run the following two lines:

 		pip install pixell --user